TAJLNsScripts/iq.com-Downloader-V2/README.md

 - iq.com account (for VIP and 1080p content)

 Usage:
+1. (OPTIONAL) Login to iq.com and copy cookies to "cookies.py" (I like to find a request that uses cookies in the network tab of DevTools and copy the curl(bash) to curlconverter.com which converts it to python code)
-1. pip install -r requirements.txt
+2. pip install -r requirements.txt
-2. python iq.py
+3. python iq.py